OlgaSieradzan/OlgaSieradzan/README.md

 Hello!
-I am Olga, currently I am studing on AGH in Cracow , and my major is Computer Science and Econometrix.
+I am Olga, currently I am studing at Univesity of Vienna.
+My major is Business Analytics which I am passionate about.
+Feel free to take a look at my projects !
-Thanks to my involvement and abilities to organize I have obtained position of major's chairwoman and I have kick stared students scientific association called "Ekonometryk".
-During studing I have became intrested in finances, risk managment and overall data analysis.
-Beyond studing , I am engaged in sport.